iszczesniak/cpp/memory/index.md

 function by reference.
 Initialization makes the parameter a name (an alias) for the argument data.

-This example shows how we pass arguments by value and by reference.
-Compile the example with the flag `-fno-elide-constructors`.
+The example below shows how we pass arguments by value and by reference.
+Compile the example with the flag `-fno-elide-constructors` (a flag of the GCC compiler), so that the compiler does not elide constructors.

 {% highlight c++ %}
 {% include_relative args.cc %}